ChristianSi/lytspel/README.md

   * /aU/ is spelled «ow» at the end of words and before other vowels (instead of «ou»), e.g. «now, power, a'low» ‹...allow›.
-  * Unstressed /u:/ is spelled «u» at the end of words and before other vowels (instead of «uu»), e.g. «ishu, vurchu, acchuel, sichu'aition, influenss» ‹issue, virtue, actual, situation, influence›.
+  * Unstressed /u:/ is spelled «u» at the end of words and before other vowels (instead of «uu»), e.g. «ishu, vurchu, sichu'aition» ‹issue, virtue, situation›.
 This poses little risk of confusion, as unstressed /V/ (as in «bus») occurs rarely or never before other vowels.
   * Final /V/ is spelled «uh» (instead of «u»), e.g. «huh».
   * Final schwa /@/ is spelled «a» (instead of «e» or «u»), e.g. «extra, daita» ‹...data›.
 Should unstressed /a/ (as in «cat») occur at the end